jkarlin929/react-router/README.md

 ### `Router`

 React Router gives us access to the `Router` component.
 It talks to the browser and allows us to create "history" (the ability to use the forward/back buttons) with our app, even though we are still on a single-page app.
+It also provides us the ability to update the URL to redirect by updating the history object.

 As with a components `render()` method the `Router` component also expects to receive only one child element.
 The child element can have routes defined or those routes could be even nested further.